huooda/MultiCoder/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, please open an issue or submit a pull request on our [GitHub repository](https://github.com/cline/cline).

+## 🙏 Acknowledgements

+MultiCoder is proudly based on the [Cline](https://github.com/cline/cline) project.
+We extend our heartfelt gratitude to the original developers for their foundational work and for making it available to the community under the Apache-2.0 License.

 ## 📄 License

 This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.